jaimeulloa61/jaimeulloa61/README.md

 - 🌱 Currently learning more about Embedded Programming: <a>https://github.com/danielgonzalez3/CPE190</a>
-- 🥅 2021 Goals: Learn more Front-End tools
+- 🥅 2021 Goals: Learn more Django
 - ⚡ Fun fact: I enjoy Powerlifting and Biking

 # TECH STACK